Risk Manager—Liquidity Risk Scenario Development

 - Proficiency with PowerPoint and Excel.
 Writes in a clear, concise, organized, and convincing manner for the intended audience

 - Strong business-centric mindset with ability to utilize sound business judgment and tailor approach to drive optimal business outcomes

 Bank of America is one of the world’s leading financial institutions, serving individuals, small- and middle-market businesses, large corporations and governments with a full range of banking, investment management and other financial and risk management products and services.
 The company provides unmatched convenience in the United States, serving approximately 48 million consumer and small business relationships with approximately 4,800 retail financial centers and approximately 15,900 ATMs and award-winning online banking with 31 million active users and approximately 17 million mobile users.
 Bank of America is among the world’s leading wealth management companies and is a global leader in corporate and investment banking and trading across a broad range of asset classes, serving corporations, governments, institutions and individuals around the world.
 Bank of America offers industry-leading support to approximately 3 million small business owners through a suite of innovative, easy-to-use online products and services.
 The company serves clients through operations in all 50 states, the District of Columbia, the U.S. Virgin Islands, Puerto Rico and more than 35 countries.
 Bank of America Corporation stock (NYSE: BAC) is listed on the New York Stock Exchange.

-To apply, email Taylor Les, strategic account manager.
+To apply, email Taylor Les, strategic account manager for The Alumni Society.